 There are a lot of things to learn when you start a blog.
 This guide will get you off on the right track.
 Learning will be a continuous thing, because the world of blogging is always changing.

 It isn’t necessary to be tech-savvy to start a blog.
 If you are comfortable in the knowledge that there are techie things to learn, you will be fine, but if you are plain scared of the prospect, perhaps blogging isn’t for you.

 Still with me?
-Then let’s crack on and get that blog off the ground!
+Then let’s crack on and find out how to start a money-making blog today!

-In this guide, I will take you through the complete process from having an idea for a blog through to setting up your blog, writing posts, setting up a mailing list, and getting traffic, and ultimately drawing an income.
+In this guide, I will take you through the complete process on how to start a money-making blog from having an idea for a blog through to setting up your blog, writing posts, setting up a mailing list, and getting traffic, and ultimately drawing an income.

 Step #1 Find your niche